scope-demo/scope-ios-cocoapods-starter/README.md

 The project needs to add a new `ScopeAgent` pod to the Podfile, and run the tests

-Finally, the build and test action has been configured in the GitHub Workflow `main.yml` file:
+Finally, the build and test action has been configured in the GitHub Workflow `main.yml` file setting the user API key as a environment variable:

 ```yaml
 name: Scope Testing